tfrengler/CFSelenium2/README.md

 Not a guaranteed list, just things I'd like to do one day:
 - Port the tools, extensions and locators from my C# Selenium library.
 Should not be too difficult to pull off, just need the time...
-- Expand WebdriverManager with the option to automatically download the newest version of the webdrivers (much more work, perhaps some day)